section-engineering-education/engineering-education/content/articles/getting-started-with-a-lexical-analyzer/index.md

 #### Patterns
 Patterns can be of specific formats that are used to recognize tokens.
 Compilers can use them to identify letters, words, and special characters.
 These can then be classified as terminals or non-terminals, among others.

-Patterns can be user-defined or come pre-defined with the program before-hand.
+Patterns can be user-defined or come pre-defined with the program beforehand.

 #### Lexemes
 On the other hand, lexemes can be said as a combination of tokens that convey a more understandable meaning when combined.